jsimonrichard/ds2-problematic-internet-use/report/report.typ

 === Background Information

 The Child Mind Institute's Problematic Internet Use dataset, known officially as the Healthy Brain Network (HBN) dataset, is a sample of five-thousand 5-22 year olds who underwent clinical and research screenings.
 The goal of this dataset is to use the research findings to appropriately identify those with unhealthy internet habits.
 The classifier is a categorical variable called the participant's Severity Impairment Index (sii).
-This variable rates each participants' problematic internet use on a scale from 0 (None) to 3 (Severe).
+This variable rates each participant's problematic internet use on a scale from 0 (None) to 3 (Severe).

 === Dataset Description